quintype/developers/assessment/index.md

 A hero image's URL can be found by appending the "hero-image-s3-key" to "http://quintype-01.imgix.net/".
 For example, the hero image whose s3 key is "quintype-demo/1234/foo.png" is "http://quintype-01.imgix.net/quintype-demo/1234/foo.png"

+### Examples

+You can see a live site using the same APIs here: http://sketches.quintype.com

+### Deployment

+This is an extra credit section.
+Create a docker container that is capable of serving your app.
+The container should serve the application at port 3000, including compiled and minified CSS.

 ### Screenshots

+These are screenshots (of YouTube.com), demonstrating how the above the fold content should look.

 ![Phone View](./phone.png?raw=true "Phone View")
 ![Tablet View](./tablet.png?raw=true "Tablet View")

 ![Desktop View](./desktop.png?raw=true "Desktop View")